 Travel time: 2 hours

-Rostock, the largest port in East Germany after the Second World War, has an extremely rich history.
-Here you can enjoy the historic city center, the Marienkirche with its astronomical clock from the 14th century as well as stores and cafés!
+Rostock, the largest port in East Germany after World War II, has an extremely rich history.
+Here you can enjoy the historic city center, St. Mary’s Church with its 14th-century astronomical clock, as well as shops and cafés!

 Schwerin